 Can they afford it?

-If they need it to pay for car repairs or a replacement boiler you may feel more inclined to lend the cash than if they simply want to book a cruise around the Mediterranean.
+If they need money to pay for car repairs or a replacement boiler, you may feel more inclined to lend than if they want to book a cruise.

-Some people may be reluctant to tell you why they need to borrow, but as it's your money at stake you are well within your rights to ask what it will be used for.
+If they are reluctant to say why they need to borrow, remember it is your money and you are well within your rights to ask what it will be used for.